-Of course, we’ll make our tables groan with the weight of holiday favourites like roasted turkey, sweet hickory ham, savoury stuffing, and pumpkin pie, but we still pull out the big guns with down-home Bahamian dishes perfect for winter feasts.
+We’ll make our tables groan with the weight of holiday favorites like roasted turkey, sweet hickory ham, savory stuffing, and pumpkin pie, but we still pull out the big guns with down-home Bahamian dishes perfect for winter feasts.

-Maybe this year, you’ll want to add something tropical to the mix of seasonal staples.
-Then look no further, here are some of our favourite Bahamian-holiday recipes, and a list of others in case you’re preparing for hibernation…
+Maybe this year you’ll want to add something tropical to the mix of seasonal staples.
+Then look no further!
+Here are some of our favorite Bahamian-holiday recipes, and a list of others in case you’re preparing for hibernation…

 Credit: Recipe Great

 Even if Bahamians hadn’t already claimed it, the Bahama Mama is probably the best-known drink of the country, making it our signature cocktail.
 It’s fruity and dark, rich and smooth, and perfect as a festive beverage.
 Transport your celebrations to the tropics with this exquisite Bahamian cocktail.

 2 oz pineapple juice

 Combine orange juice, pineapple juice, dark rum, coconut rum, and grenadine and shake well with ice.
 Serve in a tall glass, using cherries and pineapple pieces for garnish.

 Credit: Timothy Maguire